 Dr. Sionver Boll

-Sionver Boll was a female Bivall doctor who served the Galactic Republic during the Clone Wars.
+Sionver Boll was a female Bivall scientist who served the Galactic Republic during the Clone Wars.
 Upon the discovery of the Zillo Beast on Malastare, the Republic expressed interest in possible reproduction of the creature's indestructible scales as armor, calling upon Dr. Boll to lead the project.

 - Motherly Scientist: Sionver is a very kind doctor who really cares about the Zillo Beast.
-When she was ordered to kill him, she reluctantly tries to do so in the most painless way possible.
+When she is ordered to kill him, she reluctantly tries to do so in the most painless way possible.